apache/airflow/docs/apache-airflow/installation/setting-up-the-database.rst

 :doc:`/howto/set-up-database` to setup a different database.

 Usually, you need to run ``airflow db migrate`` in order to create the database schema if it does not exist or migrate to the latest version if it does.
+You should make sure that Airflow components are not running while the database migration is being executed.

 .. note::